How to get early customers for your startup

-If you’re starting a company, chances are there were you build a product and then try to acquire customers.
-According to Marc Andreessen of VC firm Andreessen-Horowitz, Many entrepreneurs who build great products simply don’t have a good distribution strategy.
-The number of early adopters is a key metric investor consider while funding an early stage startup.
+If you’re starting a company, chances are you build a product and then try to acquire customers.
+According to Marc Andreessen of VC firm Andreessen-Horowitz, many entrepreneurs who build great products simply don’t have a good distribution strategy.
+The number of early adopters is a key metric investors consider while funding an early stage startup.

 One of the partner companies has built a prototype of a Business intelligence product.
 They were struggling to acquire enough early customers and the complementary technology approach didn’t work for them.

 During a brainstorming session, one of our marketing interns proposed an idea to acquire pilot customers for the B2B product they were building.
 The idea was simple, build an ideal buyer profile, match it with data aggregated from sources where their customers mostly hang out.

 They targeted startups as signing up an enterprise customer costs more time and money.

 1) Build an ideal buyer profile – Build the profile of an ideal buyer based on the characteristics of the few early adopters you have.
 This profile is built based on the Industry, a number of employees, annual revenue, the technologies they are using, the products they are using etc.

 3) Compare data – Segment this data and compare with the ideal buyer profile.
 Set some benchmarks and narrow down the list.
 We’ve aggregated 5700+ profiles but after comparing there were only 650 profiles matching the ideal buyer profile.
 A quick hack to do this is by cleverly using the import contacts via CSV option in CRM’s.
 I use HubSpot CRM, but almost all the CRM’s comes with a 14-day free trial. 🙂